YifanLiu2/ROEGEN-RecSys-24-EQR/README.md

 # Elaborative Subtopic Query Reformulation for Broad and Indirect Queries in Travel Destination Recommendation

-This repository accompanies the paper titled "Elaborative Subtopic Query Reformulation for Broad and Indirect Queries in Travel Destination Recommendation," submitted to the Late-Breaking Result track at RecSys 2024.
+This repository accompanies the paper titled "Elaborative Subtopic Query Reformulation for Broad and Indirect Queries in Travel Destination Recommendation".

 ## Dataset and Ground Truth
 Our **TravelDest dataset** is meticulously curated to support this study, housed within the `data/` directory.
 Specific details include: